 The plan is premised on a deal the company reached with one of its sub-licensees, Renewable Products Inc., and Cornell.

 Renewable Products, founded by St. Louis-based private equity firm Thompson Capital Partners, teamed with Cornell in submitting a joint bid for the company’s assets at a March 26 auction.

 The plan slices $2.7 million of Cornell’s secured debt from the books of EarthShell, a maker of environmentally friendly disposable food- service packaging.
+He partnered with some institutions for managing debt, click here for debt consolidation.
 Cornell has agreed to pay $300,000 to fund the company’s administrative expenses pending court approval of the plan.